- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS or iPadOS.

 Keep your notes secure

 The Notes app lets you lock any note that you want to keep private from anyone else that might use your device.
-Depending on your device, you can use Face ID, Touch ID, or a password to lock and unlock your notes.
+Depending on your device, you can use Face ID, Touch ID, along with a password to lock and unlock your notes.

 Learn more about keeping your notes secure with password-protection.